fvaleri/streams-2.9.0/sessions/002/README.md

 {"partitions": [], "error": null, "logDir": "/var/lib/kafka/data-1/kafka-log3"}]
 ```

-Finally, remove volumes 1 and 2 from the broker NodePool and all related PVCs.
+Remove volumes 1 and 2 from the broker noed pool and all related PVCs.

 > [!WARNING]
 > There is currently no check on removed disks, so make sure that rebalance completed and there are no partitions left.